-The Ethics Code shall apply to all Town Officials, Town Officers, and Town Employees, whether elected and/or appointed, paid or unpaid.
+The Ethics Code shall apply to all Town officials, officers, and employees, whether elected and/or appointed, paid or unpaid.
 The Ethics Code shall also apply to those conducting business with the Town of Ledyard.

-Specific portions of this Ordinance shall not be applicable if they conflict in whole or in part with any the Town Charter, labor agreement, employment contract, or state statute.
+Specific portions of this Ordinance shall not be applicable if they conflict in whole or in part with any labor agreement, employment contract or state statute.